titu1994/dtw-numba/README.md

 - `dtw.py`: Single threaded variant, support for visualizing the progress bar.
 - `odtw.py`: Multi threaded variant, no support for visualization.
 In practice, much more effiecient.
-- `ucrdtw.py`: Multi threaded variant, no support for visualization.
+- `ucrdtw.py`: **Experimental (Do not use)**.
+Multi threaded variant, no support for visualization.
 It is based upon the optimized C implementation available at https://github.com/klon/ucrdtw.

 `odtw.py` is further optimized to run on entire datasets in parallel, and therefore is preferred for any task involving classification.

 `ucrdtw.py` is a highly efficient alternative to `odtw.py`, which provides the ability to select warping window and online z-normalization of the dataset.
-Currently, it is not as performant as the optimized C version.
+Currently, it is not as performant as the optimized C version, and the original codebase should be used instead.

- - **NOTE**: Due to an inefficient implementation, the `ucrdtw` implementation is slightly slower than `odtw` for certain datasets.
+ - **NOTE**: Due to an inefficient implementation, the `ucrdtw` implementation is much slower than `odtw` for certain datasets.
 However, for warping window less than 100%, it often surpasses `odtw`.
 To keep scores from evaluations equivalent, all evaluated results will be done with an infinite warping window (the entire length of the query series).

 ## Speed optimizations
 -----